Home Executive Briefing Centre Live Signal Watch Live Signal Index Live Impact Index Day 33 Start Diagnostic →

 2021–22 fertiliser shock — European agriculture and food production

-TTF above €60/MWh destroyed the economics of ammonia synthesis across European fertiliser producers.
+TTF at €48.5/MWh (eased from €60+ peak) destroyed the economics of ammonia synthesis across European fertiliser producers.
 Yara curtailed 35% of European production.
 Fertiliser prices rose 270%.
 The food companies and agricultural producers that had locked forward contracts in Q3 2021 managed the 2022 season at controlled cost.
 Those that waited faced spot pricing at 3–4× pre-shock levels — and some could not source at any price.
 The 2026 signal environment contains every element that produced that outcome.

 Preparation Window